How to have a perfect lawn and give your grass a lush facelift in 7 easy steps

 Cons

 You could hire an Electric Scarifier, or buy your own!
-The affordable and lightweight VonHaus 2 in 1 Electric Lawn Scarifier and Rake is an easy and efficient tool for maintaining a healthy, tidy lawn.
+The affordable and lightweight VonHaus 2-in-1 Electric Lawn Scarifier and Rake is an easy and efficient tool for maintaining a healthy, tidy lawn.
 With adjustable working depths, just power on and roll over your lawn to collect thatch, moss, leaves, and other debris.
 You can even use the dual purpose drum to aerate your soil too.

 Pros